emilrl-gh/bash-learner/README.md

 ```
 bash-learner
 ```
-if there git is not installed install it:
+if git is not installed install it:

 In debian based system:
 ```
 sudo apt install update